 What the best specific cardio and resistance exercises are for each individual human being depends on each person’s goals and needs.
 What is proper and appropriate spans the spectrum from professional athletes (all the different kinds of sports) to the average, everyday person.
-We will focus more on the average everyday person in this article, keeping in mind that body type (The Four Body Types) matters.
+We will focus more on the average everyday person in this article, keeping in mind that genetic scientific body type (The Four Body Types) matters.

 Best Cardio Exercise for Health – Walking, Hiking, Running, Jogging, etc.